 Fog The Engine Cylinders

-In case you forget to fog the engine cylinders, you risk the chance for corrosion to form inside all parts of the engine and truly damage your vessel’s heart.
+If you forget to fog the engine cylinders, you risk the chance of corrosion forming inside all parts of the engine and truly damaging your vessel’s heart.
 Before you place your boat on a storage site, always fog the engine’s inside and protect it until the boat is taken out of storage.

 Oil Change

-Since moisture can cause excessive wear that can lead to further engine damage and failure, always change the oil and eliminate the chances of moisture, preventing engine corrosion.
+Since moisture can cause excessive wear, leading to further engine damage and failure, always change the oil and eliminate the chances of moisture, preventing engine corrosion.

 Remove The Battery